-Access to internally generated information is essential Primary data collection may enable you to evaluate the impact
+Access to internally generated information is essential (i.e. organisational materials for which permission must be given)

+Primary data collection may enable you to evaluate the impact but should not replace sound secondary research

 3) Analyse and evaluate the impact on the financial performance of an organisation of a recent change imposed by the regulatory environment.